SiebeA/CorpusNormalization/README.md

   pip install -r requirements.txt
   ```

-# Using the tool: the ATN (Automatic Text Normalization) stage of the process:
+# Using the ATN tool

+(ATN: Automatic Text Normalization)

-## Post-initial procedure
+## The Post-initial procedure

   - `cd .../TN_w_IRISA`
   - Store an input `.xlsx` file int he `.../EXCEL_files` folder
   - `bash automate.sh ` (information and feedback of the process will be outputted in the terminal )
   -

-# The MTN (Manual Text normalization) stage of the process
+# The MTN steps

+(MTN == Manual Text Normalization)

 MTN, a.k.a.
 Manual check of the ATN output, is necessary because the ATN program hasn't been hardcoded to adequately normalize all input texts patterns that are not seen before; and/or some tradeoffs will arise (e.g. either all abbreviations are normalized in the form of Acronyms ['FBI, NASA'], or Initialisms ['F B I,  N A S A'])

+# Extra information on the ATN scripts

-# FYI: regarding the ATN stage of the process, the execution of the following scripts are bundled and automated in the `automate.sh` script:
+Regarding the ATN stage of the process, the execution of the following scripts are bundled and automated in the `automate.sh` script:

-###### See the `Visual_process_Overview.vsdx` file for an overview in a visual flowchart view.
+See the `Visual_process_Overview.vsdx` file for an overview in a visual flowchart view.

 - **Converting each sheet in the inputted `.xlsx` file to a `.txt` file:**
   - `python3 .../TN_w_IRISA/pf_excelSheets_import_to_txt.py`
-  - output in `dd`
+    - output in

   - **ATN the .txt files with the ATN-Tool:**
     - `.../TN_w_IRISA`